Professor Callum Brown

 - Professor of Late Modern European History (History)

-I am a social and cultural historian with special research interests in the social and cultural history of atheism, humanism, religion and secularisation, and the history of community ritual, all in the post 1750 period and more especially in the 20th and 21st centuries.
+I am a social and cultural historian with special research interests in the social and cultural history of humanism, atheism and secularisation, and the history of community ritual, all in the post 1750 period and more especially in the 20th and 21st centuries.
 I publish on Scotland, Britain, Canada and the USA.
-Currently, I have special interests in the 1960s’ sexual revolution and legislative social reform (including abortion law reform, homosexuality and euthanasia), as well as also researching the sixties in the Highlands of Scotland.
-I have published three books and many articles on the 1960s, as well as ten books on other subjects (see my Publications tab).
-I am an advocate of combining oral history, quantitative methods and discourse analysis to write the strongest cultural history.
+I have published four books and many articles on the 1960s, as well as ten books on other subjects (see my Publications tab).
+I am an advocate of combining document-based research, oral history, quantitative methods and discourse analysis to write the strongest multi-dimensional cultural history.

-- The Battle for Christian Britain 1945-1980:- This, my fourth book on the 1960s due to be published in 2019 (by Cambridge University Press), examines the dominance of Conservative Christianity in the cultural and civic life of Britain in the “long 1950s” (with case studies of London, Blackpool, Glasgow and the Western Isles), then its collapse in the mid-1960s with a ‘liberal hour’ of social reform led by Humanists and atheists.
-The book will challenge an existing historiography that emphasises the role of liberal Christians in transforming Britain from a “Christian country into a civilised country”.
+- The Battle for Christian Britain 1945-1980 (Cambridge University Press, 2019): - This, my fourth book on the 1960s, examines the dominance of conservative Christianity in the cultural and civic life of Britain in the “long 1950s” (with case studies of London, Sheffield, Blackpool, Glasgow and the Western Isles), then its collapse in the mid-1960s with a “liberal hour” of social reform movements led by humanists and atheists.
+The book challenges an existing historiography that emphasises the role of liberal Christians in transforming Britain from a “Christian country into a civilised country”.

 - Religion in Scots Law (Humanist Society Scotland 2016).
 Jane Mair (School of Law), Thomas Green (School of Law) and I were commissioned by HSS to produce this comprehensive guide to the place of religion Scots law, now published free to download.
 Jane and I continue to provide advice to our research partners on the shaping of Scots law in regard to belief and unbelief.